aa104/v1_porfolio_website/_posts/2021-02-25-lessons-learned.md

 A second lesson is to investigate more sources to understand the trade-offs between available choices.

 Lastly, I'm happy that I got something of a draft working well.
 It was an opportunity to put random pieces of frontend knowledge to practical use.
-It was built on a late-night, takis-fueled whim and HERE basis on this example [here](http://jmcglone.com/guides/github-pages/).
+It was built on a late-night, takis-fueled whim and heavy basis on this example [here](http://jmcglone.com/guides/github-pages/).
 Please check it out.